152 mm howitzer M1938 (M-10): Description

 The M-10 was much more advanced design compared to older Soviet 152 mm howitzers.
 It had a modern split trail carriage which allowed for a much larger traverse.
 The trails were of riveted construction.
-The carriage was equipped with suspension and wheels from the ZiS-5 (truck), increasing towing speed.
+The carriage was equipped with suspension and wheels from the ZiS-5, increasing towing speed.

 The barrel, much longer than that of older designs, was fitted with an interrupted screw breechblock with recoil devices consisting of a hydraulic recoil buffer and hydro-pneumatic recuperator.
 The recoil travel was variable.
 A gun shield provided some protection from bullets and shell fragments.

 Unlike its eventual successor, the D-1, the M-10 was not equipped with a muzzle brake.
 While softening recoil and thus allowing for a lighter carriage, a muzzle brake has the disadvantage of redirecting some of the gases that escape the barrel toward the ground where they raise dust, revealing the gun position.

 The gun could be towed by an artillery tractor or a team of horses.
 In the latter case, a 400-kg limber was used.